 The UAE based group already has seven clubs under its umbrella.

 A new era beckons Mumbai City FC.
-As Khel Now exclusively revealed last month that the City Football Group will become shareholders for the Islanders soon, there’s definitely much optimism surrounding the whole ordeal.
+As Khel Now exclusively revealed in May 2019 that the City Football Group will become shareholders for the Islanders soon, the whole ordeal has been finalised.
 The same group which owns European powerhouses Manchester City obviously brings with it impressive financial rewards, something which Mumbai could go in order to become Indian Super League (ISL) champions sooner rather than later.

 However, the perception that their own involvement is to provide financial rewards couldn’t be any more wrong.
 The City Football Group don’t only own Manchester City, but possess shares in six other senior men’s football clubs as well.
 Indeed, their work with Melbourne City FC or New York City FC has shown their willingness to not only invest funds, but improve the organizations as a whole.